 (These are Mao Zedong’s three secretaries in one of my favorite operas, Nixon in China by John Adams.
 The characters are Chinese; the singers playing them are white.)

 There is a growing number of world-class Asian singers on the opera scene, many of them from South Korea.
 Sometimes a company staging a production of an opera set in Asia will have the good fortune of being able to hire one of them.
 The Metropolitan Opera, for instance, in its 2011 production of Nixon in China, hired the Korean soprano Kathleen Kim to sing the role of Chiang Ch’ing (Madame Mao), and Kim was a force of nature in the role:

 In this disturbing scene, Madame Mao disrupts the performance of a ballet put on for the Nixons, The Red Detachment of Women, to glorify her own power and her part in China’s Cultural Revolution.
 A riot ensues over Madame Mao’s new interpretation of the revolution: who is revolutionary, and who is counter-revolutionary?
 The scene ends with a confrontation between Madame Mao and her longtime political rival, Chou En-lai.
 You will notice that Chou is played by a white dude (Canadian baritone Russell Braun, to be precise).
 As are most of the members of the chorus (though the Met was fortunate enough to be able to cast the ballet with Asian dancers).

 Could a purist quibble that because the soprano Kathleen Kim is Korean, and Madame Mao was Chinese, even the Asian-to-Asian casting is not okay?

-In the 1970s, African-American sopranos like Leontyne Price and Martina Arroyo (below) often sang the title role — a Japanese woman — in Puccini’s Madama Butterfly.
+In the 1960s and 1970s, African-American sopranos like Leontyne Price and Martina Arroyo (below) often sang the title role — a Japanese woman — in Puccini’s Madama Butterfly.